History of Sex in Cinema:

 It was rich with Freudian sexual metaphors and sexually-charged images and symbols of sexual violation and biological reproduction:

 The provocative black comedy Being There (1979) from director Hal Ashby, based upon Jerzy Kosinski's 1971 novella, was a wonderful, insightful tale that satirized politics, celebrity, media-obsession and television.

 She viewed his statement as an invitation to sexually arouse and stimulate herself.
 She complied with his request by reclining on the floor.
 She laid on a full-sized bear-skin rug while grabbing the bedpost.
-Meanwhile, he was watching an exercise program on TV from the nearby bed and mimicking the exercises (he even performed a hand-stand), oblivious to her sexual pleasure nearby.
+Meanwhile, he was watching an exercise program on TV from the nearby bed and mimicking the exercises (he even performed a hand-stand), oblivious to her sexual pleasure as she masturbated herself nearby.

 The lewd and unbelievable film was mostly a series of exaggerated soft-core vignettes.
 None of Meyer's films included penetrative sex - which was where the industry was heading at the time, although this film came close.
 The introduction of pornography on videocassettes had spelled the end of theatrical films of this type that could only be screened at porno theaters with much harder-core fare.